 - The successful applicant/group must submit an annual progress report to MLA according to guidelines for grant reporting procedures established for the Lindberg Research Fellowship.

 The awardee/group receives an unrestricted grant that is awarded to the applicant/group and not to an organization or institution.
 The grant may be used for salaries, supplies, equipment, travel, fees, insurance, salaries for research assistants, and other research-related costs as specified in the grant application.
 The grant may not be used for institutional overhead, other indirect costs, income tax payments, or tuition.
 Acceptance of the grant may be subject to institutional rules and regulations and to all applicable tax laws.
-Guidelines for grant reporting procedures are distributed to the grantee upon awardees' notification.

 - To apply for support, an individual/group must be sponsored by an institution or an organization.
 One or a combination of the following institutions or organizations may sponsor applicants: MLA Board, committees, sections, and chapters; graduate schools of library and information science; university deans or department chairs in health professions schools or health care organizations; library organizations; or scientific academics and societies.